 Modern Foreign Languages

-Students study French throughout Year 7 & 8 and dual linguists study both French and Spanish in Year 9.
-All students who are able to secure a good grade in either French or Spanish are strongly advised to take a foreign language at GCSE.
-Parents understand the value of this qualification and the advantage it gives students in later life, as well as it’s intrinsic value as a subject at GCSE.
-Students who do not opt for a foreign language will be required to take an additional GCSE in another subject.
+In year 9, all students who are able to secure a good grade in Modern Languages are strongly advised to take a foreign language at GCSE.
+Parents and universities understand the value of this qualification and the advantage it gives students in later life, as well as its intrinsic value as a subject at GCSE.

 Our sixth form students have also contributed to the Mock United Nations General Assembly (MUNGA) in Grenoble.